pyrsia/pyrsia/docs/get_involved/doc_workflow.md

    - You can [check this example](https://github.com/pyrsia/pyrsia.github.io/pull/66/commits/c317f9dab8f6bcde5f8588ca75858db72241930d)
 4. Follow instructions described [here](https://github.com/pyrsia/pyrsia.github.io#website) for "local development"

-If you make changes to your fork of the `pyrsia/pyrsia` repository, you can restart the local server to update documentation.
+If you make changes to your fork of the `pyrsia/pyrsia` repository, you can restart the local server to update the documentation.
 You can make changes locally and the local serve will automatically update; do not forget to change them to your fork afterwards.